 No man’s land.
 That’s a pretty good way to describe the post-Christmas winter months.
 The Christmas tree and stockings don’t look right anymore, but it’s way too early for Spring decor.
-This quick little DIY makes a cute snowy tree that you can leave out all winter long!
+This quick little DIY makes a cute mason jar pinecone tree that you can leave out all winter long!
 I even used a large cinnamon-scented pinecone that will keep our home smelling great!

 This week I am joining three other bloggers to bring you a week’s worth of DIY gifts in jars.
 This pinecone tree would be sweet gift that can be displayed even after Christmas is over.

 I originally thought I might want to use the mason jar lid for this project by decorating it with glitter tape.
 Halfway through the project, I ditched the tape for more cotton batting, and I like the look much better.
 I also considered adding glitter to the faux snow, but nixed that idea too.
 Feel free to experiment as you create your own pinecone tree.

 I started out by lightly coating the “branches” of my pinecone tree with faux snow.
 This is the same product I used for my Christmas Cottage, and I love the way it looks when it is dry!

 Next, I filled my half-pint jar with cotton batting, using my glue gun to hold the batting in place both inside and outside of the jar’s rim.

 Finally I glued my pinecone tree in place on top of the batting.
 If you would like a little sparkle on your tree, you could add glitter to the tree or to the batting.
 I really like the wintery look of this little tree.
 What do you think?